 ii.
 You face simpler customs procedures, less hassle and less paperwork to be dealt with in a single shipment.

 iii.
 Shipping costs are only required to be paid when a sale in Malaysia is made that guarantees revenue.
 So, no upfront investment.

 iv.
 Shipment and customs clearance will be handled by the logistics courier which will not take longer than a few days and your shipment will arrive at the destination safely as well as quickly.

-The following diagrams explain the processes of the cross-border shipping model and the local distribution model.
+The following diagrams explain the processes of the local distribution model.